moismailzai/cfs_openpgp/README.md

 # cfs_openpgp
 Mostly, this crate is just an excuse to familiarize myself with Rust.

-Imagine you have a secure, real-world source of entropy that you use as a master key (for instance, https://dicekeys.com/).
-You may reasonably wish to use the same master (combined with a salt) to generate reproducible cryptographic secret keys.
+Imagine you have a secure, real-world source of entropy that you use as a root key (for instance, https://dicekeys.com/).
+You may reasonably wish to use the same root (combined with a salt) to generate reproducible cryptographic secret keys.
 This way, if your cryptographic secrets are ever compromised, you can use the secure physical key with a new salt to generate new ones.
 If your secrets are lost, however, you can just rebuild them using your physical key and the previous salt.